 Systematical deploy of ~ 50 ARUs with ~2500 ARU days would be sufficient effort in surveying bird composition in the JPRF area, which is around 16,000 hectares in interior BC.

-There are 120 species detected in the JPRF area, with ARU detecting similar number of species (96) than human observers (93).
+There are 120 species detected in the JPRF area, with ARU detecting similar number of species (96) to human observers (93).

-ARUs is better at picking up rare but vocal species (i.e., crane, owls, woodpeckers).
-And worse for rare non-vocal species (i.e., collared dove, peregrine falcon), species not making sound frequently (i.e., bittern, ruffed grouse, calliope hummingbird), or far away from deployment sites (i.e., grebe, ducks).
+ARUs were better at picking up rare but vocal species (i.e., crane, owls, woodpeckers), but didn’t detect rare non-vocal species (i.e., collared dove, peregrine falcon) that have been documented in the area.
+Other species that vocalize or engage in auditory signals infrequently (i.e., bittern, ruffed grouse, calliope hummingbird) were also not detected frequently on ARUs, despite being relatively common in the region.

+Species known in the region that would be infrequently encountered in the forest sites where ARUs were placed (i.e., grebe, ducks) were also not well accounted for in ARU recordings.

 Bird richness is higher in sites with lower canopy height, shorter distance to water, and older forest age (>80 yr).